 In the surrounding area you’ll find the Huntington Castle.
 If you’re looking to do a mountain walk, go for Mangan’s Loop or if you prefer an easier stroll go to Altamont Gardens by the Slaney River.

 3. Dromquinna Manor, Co Kerry

 For a more luxurious glamping vacation, Dromquinna Manor by Kenmare Bay, on the famous Ring of Kerry, is your spot.
-The venue offers several custom made tents, an exclusive “hideaway” spot (perfect for honeymoons) as well as family tents.
+The venue offers several custom made tents, an exclusive “hideaway” spot (perfect for honeymoons), and family tents as well.

 On the estate, there is a restaurant called the Boathouse Wine Bar & Grill.
 Breakfast can be served at your tent in the mornings and there is also a guest kitchen to avail of if you bring your own food.

 Located by Kenmare Bay, Dromquinna encourages their guests to bring boats or kayaks and to use their boat slip for trips on the water.
 The estate also has a ‘Fun Beach’, a pier and moorings.

 4. Inch Hideaway, Co Cork

 Within walking distance of Inch Beach in Whitegate, this is your number one eco, sustainable, green and pet-friendly glamping option in Cork.
 The thing we love about this venue, aside from its eco-friendliness, is the range of outdoor activities you can get up to in the area.

 Thanks to the proximity of Inch Beach, you can choose from surfing, kayaking and bike rental.
 There are also plenty of opportunities to do some beautiful cliff walks.